 Our Handy Guide to Caring for Ex-Battery Hens

 Even if you have cared for hens before there are a few things you need to be aware of when you bring your ex-factory farm hens home.
-After all these special girls have spent the 1-2 years of their lives in a cage with 3-6 other hens or packed in a barn with thousands of other birds, barely able to move.
+After all these gorgeous girls have spent the first one to two years of their lives in a cage with three to six other hens or packed in a barn with thousands of other birds, barely able to move.

 Feeding

 Intensively farmed hens have been fed layers mash their whole life, so it is very important that you feed this to your new girls, at least for the first week.
-Layers mash is the finest food in the picture to the right.
-The best thing to do is to start mixing in some of your preferred feed with the layers mash until they get used to it.
+Layers mash is the finest food in the picture to the left.
+The best thing to do is to start mixing in some of your preferred feed such as a grain mix with the layers mash until they get used to it or offer it in two bowls so the girls can pick which they prefer.

 Remember that they have never had any treats before, so it is important to introduce them slowly.
 You may find that your hens don’t recognise the treats as food to start with.
 As much as you want to pamper your hens, if you let them eat vegetable peel or fruit straight away they will get ill, so keep it slow and steady.